mr-ravin/CNN-Autoencoders/README.md

 [![working demonstration](https://github.com/mr-ravin/CNN-Autoencoders/blob/master/flag_autoencoders.gif)](https://www.youtube.com/watch?v=acfAf6eLbh8)

-#### Note: This code is available to use for free after providing proper citation and deserved credits to this work.
-For other uses permission is required from Mr. Ravin Kumar.
+#### Note: This work can be used freely for academic research work and individual non-commercial projects, please do provide citation and/or deserved credits to this work.
+For Industrial and commercial use permission is required from the Author.